skngh/DaisyTerrariumTutorial/README.md

 - **TerrariumMultiEffect:** A multi effect pedal for the TerrariumPCB that I wrote.
 Featuring a delay, flanger, bitcrusher, and distortion.

+- **terrarium.h:** This is the header file to make programming the correct analog inputs on the TerrariumPCB easier.

 Details on how to use each script can be found in their respective readme files.

 ### Note: